-By modeling the Bayesian agent's choice of updating policy as a decision problem within a cognitive decision theory, it is possible to provide a justification for conditionalization that appeals directly to the idea that epistemic rationality consists in taking steps that can reasonably be expected to lead to epistemically good outcomes: under independently motivated constraints, conditionalization maximizes expected epistemic utility.
+We have modelled the Bayesian agent's choice of updating policy as a decision problem within a cognitive decision theory.
+By doing so, it is possible to provide a justification for conditionalisation that appeals directly to the idea that epistemic rationality consists in taking steps that can reasonably be expected to lead to epistemically good outcomes.
+The justification is that, under independently motivated constraints, conditionalisation maximizes expected epistemic utility.
+14